astutespruce/sarp-connectivity/analysis/prep/barriers/README.md

 This is the main data flow for updating barrier data, each time new barriers need to be processed for use in the tool.

 Barriers are extracted from multiple sources for the network connectivity and barrier prioritization analyses.
-These include:

--   waterfalls
+These are processed in the following order.

--   dams
+1. dams
--   small barriers (inventoried road-related crossings)
+2. small barriers (inventoried road-related crossings)
--   road crossings (non-inventoried road-related crossings)
+3. road crossings (non-inventoried road-related crossings)
+4. waterfalls

 The output of the processing steps below are full barriers datasets in `data/barriers/master` and a subset of dams, small barriers, and waterfalls that were snapped to the aquatic network in `data/barriers/snapped`.